sanabasangare/fresh-movies/readme.md

 - Install a tool that will help you follow the Pep8 guidelines.
 Check out pep8 - Python style guide checker.

 ## Beginning with Movie Trailer Application
-Before you start doing anything coding, there are few steps that you should take to make sure that this movie web application have everything required in order to run it.
+Before you start doing anything, there are few steps that you should take to make sure that this movie web application have everything required in order to run it properly.

 + Usage
 + Development